Safe House Plants For Pets

 Ivy & House Plants:

-Ivy does has never bothered my house plants, or she never has in the past.
-But I still keep house plants out of her reach if possible.
-She is pretty tall when she stands on her hind feet though, so I’m vigilant.
+Ivy has never bothered my house plants, nor has she in the past.
+However, I still keep houseplants out of her reach if possible.
+She is pretty tall when she stands on her hind feet, though, so I’m vigilant.

 She might dig a little in the dirt, but that’s it.

-My favorite house plants to grow indoors are the various pothos, ponytail palms, calatheas, prayer plants, snake plants, spider plants, and money plants.
-Of these plants, the pothos and snake plants are toxic to pets.
+My favorite house plants to grow indoors are various pothos, ponytail palms, calatheas, prayer plants, snake plants, spider plants, and money plants.
+The pothos and snake plants are toxic to pets.

 That’s not to say I don’t like other plants.
 There’s just too much to list here.